Why some UAE students experience stress, anxiety after long summer break

 "The children had been in Egypt for almost two months, and Sami got really close with his cousins," Sara explained.

 Sami, who is usually eager to return to school, showed little interest in activities, had trouble sleeping, was cranky, and wasn’t eating well.
-As a result, his mom, Sara, started to get worried.
-"I was really worried about him.
-He’s usually so full of energy and always excited to go back to school," she stated.
+His mother, Sara said: "I was really worried about him.
+He’s usually so full of energy and always excited to go back to school."

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 After consulting with a psychologist, Sara learned that Sami's symptoms were common for kids who are getting back into their school routine after a long break.
-The doctors recommended some relaxation techniques, open communication open, and some counselling to help Sami settle back into school life.
+The doctors recommended some relaxation techniques, open communication, and some counselling to help Sami settle back into school life.

-Similarly, 8-year-old Khaled El-Sayed had a rough time as school resumed.
+Similarly, 8-year-old Khaled El-Sayed had a rough time when school resumed.
 He kept getting headaches, stomach aches, and felt really anxious, which led him to miss school frequently.
-Concerned, his parents took him to Thumbay University Hospital.
+Concerned, his parents took him to the hospital.
 After a series of tests, the doctors assured them that there was no physical illness behind Khaled’s issues.

-“We also set up open communication so Khaled could talk about his worries, especially his discomfort with new places and people,” Dr Ahmadiazad added.
-They also introduced a structured daily routine to Khaled as well as relaxation techniques like deep breathing to help manage his stress.
+“We also set up open communication so Khaled could talk about his worries, especially his discomfort with new places and people,” Dr Adnan added.
+They also introduced a structured daily routine to Khaled along with relaxation techniques like deep breathing to help manage his stress.

 This issue is quite common among kids aged 6 to 17, who often deal with both academic and social pressures.
 "This syndrome is a response to the stress and anxiety that comes with returning to the structured school environment, where academic and social pressures can resurface," explained Dr Sherif Mohamed Mosaad Kamel, a consultant paediatrician at Zulekha Hospital.

 If a child's symptoms continue and start seriously impacting their daily life or school performance, it is recommended to seek professional help.
-"By recognising the signs of Back-to-School Syndrome early and taking proactive steps, parents can support their children through this transition and help them have a positive learning experience," advised Dr. Kamel.
+"By recognising the signs of Back-to-School Syndrome early and taking proactive steps, parents can support their children through this transition and help them have a positive learning experience," advised Dr Sherif.

 ALSO READ: